leoleils/huaweicloud-solution-gameflexmatch/doc/user-guide/user-guide-en.md

 ![](images-en/media/image4.png)

--   **Tenant name: name of the tenant on the GameFlexMatch platform**
+-   **Tenant name**: The name of the tenant bound to the GameFlexMatch platform is also your HUAWEI CLOUD tenant name.
+You can log in to [IAM-users](https://account-intl.huaweicloud.com/usercenter/#/iam/users) and select a HUAWEI CLOUD tenant.

--   **Project ID: specifies the ID of the API project used by GameFlexMatch to create resources.
-You can obtain the project ID by choosing My Credential \> API Credential on the HUAWEI CLOUD console.**
+-   **Project ID**: Project ID of the API used by GameFlexMatch to create resources.
+To obtain the project ID,  You can log in to [mine-apiCredential](https://console-intl.huaweicloud.com/iam/#/mine/apiCredential) to select the ID of the regional project that you want to bind.

--   **Access Key: specifies the key used by GameFlexMatch to access APIs.
-You can obtain the key by choosing My Credential \> Access Key on the HUAWEI CLOUD console.**
+-   **Access Key**: Key used by GameFlexMatch to access APIs.
+You can obtain it from HUAWEI CLOUD console -> My Credentials -> [Access key](https://console-intl.huaweicloud.com/iam/#/mine/accessKey).

--   **Secret Access Key: specifies the key used by GameFlexMatch to access APIs.
-You can obtain the key by choosing My Credential \> Access Key on the HUAWEI CLOUD console.**
+-   **Secret Access Key**: Key used by GameFlexMatch to access APIs.
+You can obtain it from HUAWEI CLOUD console -> My Credentials -> [Access key](https://console-intl.huaweicloud.com/iam/#/mine/accessKey).

--   **Region: indicates the region where the resource tenant creates GameFlexMatch resources.**

--   **Key name: Login authentication key used during VM scaling by GameFlexMatch**
+-   **Region**: Resource tenants are used to create regions for GameFlexMatch resources.
+The information must correspond to the project ID.

+-   **Key name**: Login authentication key pair for GameFlexMatch elastic VM capacity expansion.
+You can use this key pair to log in to the VM of the battle server.
+You can log in to the DEW console and choose [Key Pair Management](https://console-intl.huaweicloud.com/console/#/dew/kps/kpsList/accountKey) to view the account key pair.
+If no key pair is available, create one.

--   **Cloud Service Agency Name: This parameter is used to install ICAgent during image packing and use LTS to dump logs.**
+-   **Cloud Service Agency Name**: You can choose Identity and Access Management > [Agency] (https://console-intl.huaweicloud.com/iam/#/iam/agencies) on the HUAWEI CLOUD console to view the ICAgent and LTS log dump.
+    1. You can customize the agency name, for example, gfm-lts-agency.
+    2. Select **Cloud Service** for Agency Type.
+    3. Cloud Service: Select ECS.
+    4. Click Next and grant the agency permissions:'APM FullAccess' and'LTS FullAccess'.
+    5. After the agency is created, you can configure the agency name'gfm-lts-agency' to the corresponding location.

-Application package information (Optional.
-If this parameter is left blank, the default parameter is used.)
+Application package information (optional.
+If this parameter is left blank, the default value is used.)

--   **Auxproxy Path: Path for storing Auxproxy files on OBS.**
+-   **Auxproxy Path**: OBS path for storing the Auxproxy file.
+Ensure that **auxproxy.zip** has been uploaded to the OBS path to be configured.

--   **ECS-Application Package Configuration Script Path: OBS path for storing the script file used to create ECS resource application packages.**
+-   **ECS-Application Package Configuration Script Path**: OBS path for storing the script file used to create the ECS resource application package.
+Ensure that **image_env.sh** has been uploaded to the OBS path to be configured.

--   **Region: indicates the region where the OBS bucket is located.**
+-   **Region**: Region where the OBS bucket resides

--   **Container-Application Package Configuration Script Path: OBS storage path of the script for creating container resource application packages.
-If a container is used, this parameter is mandatory.**
+-   **Container-Application Package Configuration Script Path**: OBS path for storing the script for creating a containerized application package; If a container is used, this parameter is mandatory.
+Ensure that **docker_image_env.sh** has been uploaded to the OBS path to be configured.

 The resource tenant is successfully associated and can use GameFlexMatch.